 I understand that my roof will need to be replaced.
 Will my property be waterproof if it rains during this time?

 Yes, in order to crane your new modular loft conversion into position, your existing roof will need to be replaced.
 This will only be done the day before the modules arrive at your home.
 Special covers are used to ensure that your home will remain safe and dry for the short period between the roof being removed and the new loft conversion being craned into position.
-Compared with a traditionally built loft, your home is safer and far less likely to suffer any leaks.

 When will the staircase be fitted?